Eastern Front (World War II): Nazi Germany

 Germany's economic, scientific, research and industrial capabilities were among the most technically advanced in the world at the time.
 However, access to (and control of) the resources, raw materials and production capacity required to entertain long-term goals (such as European control, German territorial expansion and the destruction of the USSR) were limited.
 Political demands necessitated the expansion of Germany's control of natural and human resources, industrial capacity and farmland beyond its borders (conquered territories).
 Germany's military production was tied to resources outside its area of control, a dynamic not found amongst the Allies.

 During the war, as Germany acquired new territories (either by direct annexation or by installing puppet governments in defeated countries), these new territories were forced to sell raw materials and agricultural products to German buyers at extremely low prices.
-Overall, France made the largest contribution to the German war effort.
+Overall, Vichy France made the largest contribution to the German war effort.
 Two-thirds of all French trains in 1941 were used to carry goods to Germany.
 In 1943–44, French payments to Germany may have risen to as much as 55% of French GDP.
 Norway lost 20% of its national income in 1940 and 40% in 1943.
 Axis allies such as Romania and Italy, Hungary, Finland, Croatia and Bulgaria benefited from Germany's net imports.
 Overall, Germany imported 20% of its food and 33% of its raw materials from conquered territories and Axis allies.

 On 27 May 1940, Germany signed the "Oil Pact" with Romania, by which Germany would trade arms for oil.
 Romania's oil production amounted to approximately 6,000,000 tons annually.
 This production represents 35% of the total fuel production of the Axis, including synthetic products and substitutes, and 70% of the total production of crude oil.
 In 1941, Germany only had 18% of the oil it had in peacetime.
 Romania supplied Germany and its allies with roughly 13 million barrels of oil (about 4 million per year) between 1941 and 1943.
 Germany's peak oil production in 1944 amounted to about 12 million barrels of oil per year.

-Rolf Karlbom estimated that Swedish share of Germany's total consumption of iron may have amounted to 43% during the period of 1933–43.
+Rolf Karlbom estimated that Sweden's share of Germany's total consumption of iron may have amounted to 43% during the period of 1933–43.
 It may also be likely that "Swedish ore formed the raw material of four out of every ten German guns" during the Hitler era'.